gabriel-sg/uns-se-finalproject/README.md

 Final assignment for the Embedded Systems course, at **Universidad Nacional del Sur**.

 ### Description
-This project is about controlling 3 Mrf24j40MB module (802.15.4 radio) that are connected to the SPI hardware interface of 2 Arduino and a Raspberry PI.
-We used the arduinos as the leaf nodes of the network to sense values and send it to the coordinator node (Raspberry).
-This one is connected to the internet and retransmit the values to a database, in this case Firebase.
-Finally we show the information on a web dashboard.
-We also allow to send commands from the web page, like turn on/off or a value, to any nodes in the network.
+This project is about controlling 3 Mrf24j40MB module (IEEE 802.15.4) that are connected to the SPI hardware interface of two Arduino and one Raspberry PI.
+We used the arduinos as the leaf nodes of the network to read sensors values and send it to the coordinator node (Raspberry).
+The coordinator is connected to the internet and retransmit the values to a database, in this case Firebase.
+Then the information is displayed in a web dashboard.
+Moreover, commands can be sent from the web page to any nodes in the network (e.g turning on/off a motor or lights, change settings remotly, etc).

 ### Team
 * Fassi Jeremias